Lee and Karen Duquette,

 April 1, 2009 (and again on April 24, 2010)

-The two RV Gypsies visited White Springs, Florida in April 2009 and again in April 2010.
-They spent a lot of time at Big Shoals State Park on a rainy day in 2009, and revisited Big Shoals State Park again on a sunny day in 2010.
+The two RV Gypsies re-visited White Springs, Florida in April 2009 and again in April 2010.
+This time, they spent a lot of time at Big Shoals State Park on a rainy day in 2009, and revisited Big Shoals State Park again on a sunny day in 2010.
 They discovered that more than just the weather of the day had changed as shown in both sets of photos below.

 Big Shoals State Park features the largest whitewater rapids in Florida.
 Limestone bluffs, towering 80 feet above the banks of the Suwannee River, afford outstanding vistas not found anywhere else in Florida.
 When the water level on the Suwannee River is between 59 and 61 feet above mean sea level, the Big Shoals rapids earn a Class III Whitewater classification, attracting thrill-seeking canoe and kayak enthusiasts.
 Over 28 miles of wooded trails provide opportunities for hiking, biking, horseback riding and wildlife viewing.
 The Woodpecker Trail, a 3.4-mile long multipurpose paved trail, connects the Little Shoals and Big Shoals entrances to the park.
 The river offers excellent opportunities for freshwater fishing.
 A picnic pavilion that seats up to 40 people is available at the Little Shoals entrance.